The-Academic-Observatory/oaebu-workflows/docs/bad_project/help/contact.md

-# More Information and Contact Us
+# More information and contact us

 For all your enquiries and questions, please contact us at info@book-analytics.org.